TechnicJelle/CMGT_GraduationReport/report.typ

 ==== Evaluation

-I might use one or multiple of these in my own abstraction.
+I have made a Vulkan program in the past that used no partial abstractions, and while it was cool to see how it all works and a good learning experience, it is probably not necessary to do all that again.

-We shall see.
-I would like to experiment with them "in-person".
+So we might use one or multiple of the above in our own abstraction, after I have conducted some experiments with them.

 === Rendergraph-based Abstractions